library(fluxnet)

 NEE_VUT_REF_QC and TA_F_QC and all of the

-values are greater than the smaller of the max_gapfilled
+values are greater than the smaller of the threshold

 values.